lldap/lldap/README.md

 ![Screenshot of the user list page](screenshot.png)

 The goal is _not_ to provide a full LDAP server; if you're interested in that, check out OpenLDAP.
-This server is made to be:
+This server is a user management system that is:
 * simple to setup (no messing around with `slapd`)
 * simple to manage (friendly web UI)
 * opinionated with basic defaults so you don't have to understand the